 If you want to know more about Oracle APEX, you’re in the right place.
 Here are a couple of other articles by Pretius developers:

-There are two tools in the Visionaries quadrant of the current version of Gartner’s report: Retool and SAP.
+There are two tools in the Visionaries quadrant of the current version of Gartner’s report: Pegasystems and SAP.

-On the other hand, the SAP Build low-code tool – part of the company’s SAP software ecosystem – is designed for industry-specific and back-office use cases.
-The platform combines low-code features with traditional development tools, and its primary purpose is to allow companies to enhance existing SAP solutions without outside help.
+The SAP Build low-code tool – part of the company’s SAP software ecosystem – is designed for industry-specific and back-office use cases.
+The platform combines low-code features with traditional development tools and AI-powered features (proprietary AI models and AI assistant capabilities).
+Its primary purpose is to allow companies to enhance existing SAP solutions without outside help.
 It’s a solid idea with a huge company behind the product, but you have to combine multiple SAP products/licenses to get the most out of the platform, which makes it an expensive proposition.
 SAP’s product offering is also very varied and can be a bit confusing (some apps have overlapping functionalities).

-Two tools from the previous edition find themselves in the Niche Players quadrant: Newgen and Creatio.
+Two tools from the previous edition find themselves in the Niche Players quadrant: Retool and Creatio.

 Creatio Studio – previously in the Visionaries sector – is on the other end of the spectrum to Retool because it focuses on business users rather than professional developers.
 It’s also similar to Zoho in that the no-code/low-code offering is meant to augment the company’s SaaS product suite: Service Creatio, Sales Creatio, Marketing Creatio, etc. (the product portfolio is quite varied).
 The main use scenarios are business-led development and hyperautomation, and the company focuses on professional services, banking, insurance and manufacturing industries.
-However, Creatio is easy to customize and integrate with different technologies, which makes it flexible.
-In the end, though, it’s not really suitable for creating mission-critical systems from scratch.
+Recently, the company launched Creatio.ai, which serves as an AI command center for various AI features and provides ready-made AI skills.

 Low-code’s future has never looked brighter.
-One part of Gartner’s report caught my attention exceptionally well in this context – the authors note that the place of low-code platforms in the technology portfolio changes.
-They’re no longer just extensions for core systems and tools used for easy-to-make, small apps.
+The platforms are no longer just extensions for core systems and tools used for easy-to-make, small apps.
 They become integral parts of companies’ tech stacks and are essential for creating comprehensive, mission-critical systems.
-These observations mirror the thoughts I had as Pretius took on various complex projects based on low-code technology over the last few years and as I watched as APEX gained prominence during Cloud World 2024 and listened to Oracle’s plans to make the platform a key element of its SaaS strategy.
+These observations align with my thoughts as Pretius has undertaken various complex projects using low-code technology over the last few years, and as I witnessed APEX’s growing prominence during Cloud World 2024 and heard Oracle’s plans to integrate the platform into its SaaS strategy.

 When choosing a low-code platform, it’s important to consider the company’s current tech stack.
 For example, if you’re heavily invested in Microsoft’s ecosystem, Power Apps can be a good choice, especially if you’re not planning on developing too many complex, custom features for your applications.
 If you use Oracle products – especially the database – it’s quite probable you’ll need to look no further than Oracle APEX.
 Of course, there are also many other factors, such as the industry you operate in, particular features, cloud support, and so on.

 If you believe now might be the right moment to jump on the hype train but are unsure which platform suits your business needs best, drop us a line at hello@pretius.com or use the contact form below.
 Pretius has a great deal of experience with various types, shapes, and sizes of low-code systems.
-We’ve used our knowledge to create a Low-Code Test that considers the scope of the planned project, your business needs, and current assets (tech stack, etc.) to determine the best platform you can use in these circumstances.
+We can evaluate the scope of the planned project, your business needs, and current assets (tech stack, etc.) to help you determine the best platform you can use in these circumstances.

 Gartner does not endorse any vendor, product or service depicted in its research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
 Gartner research publications consist of the opinions of Gartner’s research organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.

-The source of information for this article is “Gartner, Magic Quadrant for Enterprise Low-Code Application Platforms” by Paul Vincent, Kimihiko Iijima, Kyle Davis, Akash Jain, Mike West, Oleksandr Matvitskyy, published on October 17, 2023.
+The source of information for this article is “Gartner, Magic Quadrant for Enterprise Low-Code Application Platforms” by Oleksandr Matvitskyy, Kyle Davis, Adrian Leow and Akash Jain, published on July 28, 2025.

 Here are answers to some common questions regarding the Gartner low-code quadrant.